Learn Everything You Need to Know About These Common Firewood Terms!

 What is Hardwood?

 Hardwood comes from trees that lose their leaves in the autumn.
-Because these trees are very slow-growing, the wood is very dense.
+Because these trees grow slowly, the wood is very dense.
 The density of hardwoods will give you a fire that lasts longer.
 However, this also makes the wood take longer to dry out in the elements.

 What is Softwood?

 Softwood comes from evergreen trees, which don’t lose their leaves.
 Some common softwoods are cedar, pines and spruces.
-These trees grow a lot quicker, making them less dense than hardwoods.
-They are also very light and dry out a lot faster than hardwoods.
+These trees grow quicker, making them less dense than hardwoods.
+They’re also lighter and dry faster than hardwoods.

 Because of their lower density, softwoods ignite easier than hardwoods but also tend to emit more smoke and fizzle out quickly.
-Softwood is great to start a fire, but you’ll want to combine it with hardwood to keep the fire going.
-You’ll also want to avoid using it indoors because it can be smoky and messy to use.
+Softwood is great for starting a fire, but you’ll want to combine it with hardwood to keep the fire going.
+You’ll also want to avoid using it indoors because it can be smoky and messy.

 Hardwoods are better overall for any fire.
 That’s why we at Lumberjacks only use hardwood for our kiln-dried firewood.